pennsignals/pennsignals.github.io/_posts/2017-07-18-challenges-in-predictive-healthcare.md

 Ultimately, we're trying to improve patient outcomes by helping clinicians make better decisions with the plethora of data they increasingly have available to them.
 That means that this is fundamentally a human process, and hence, involving the relevant humans from the get-go is of the utmost import.
 Important questions we have learned to ask up front in this collaborative process include:

-- What are the current work-flows?
+- What are the current workflows?
 - How are decisions about risks being made at present?
     - Is there any opportunity to improve on this?
     - Is the problem a knowledge gap, or a process breakdown?